lambdamikel/DLMAPS/README.md

 as well.
 During the partnership of Racer Systems GmbH with Franz Inc.
 (2006 - 2013?), Jans got inspired by our work on spatio-thematic query answering and ontologies and incorporated very similar ideas into AllegroGraph, which was in its infancy in 2005.
-Jans saw a demo of the DLMAPS system, running on LispWorks, in our Racer Systems Hamburg office in 2006.
-After that, we became a full partner.
+Jans saw a demo of Racer and also of the DLMAPS system, running on LispWorks, in our Racer Systems Hamburg offices in 2006.
+After that, we became a full Franz Inc. partner.
 Spatio-thematic query answering, ontologies, and geo-spatial knowledge graphs have come a long way since then!
 I am happy we are we we are these days, well done, everybody.

 But back to DLMAPS: